French Christmas Traditions and Celebrations

 sapin de noël

-You can purchase a sapin de Noël (Christmas tree) from florists and grocery stores in France.
+You can purchase a sapin de Noël (Christmas tree) from florists, grocery stores, and tree farms in France.
 They are usually available at the end of November; however, many French people don’t purchase their trees until a week or so before Christmas.
 The tree stand is typically a cut log because French people don’t typically water their trees.
-Some French families wait until Christmas Eve to decorate their trees with with lights, guirlande (tinsel) and ornaments.
+Some French families wait until Christmas Eve to decorate their trees with lights, guirlande (tinsel) and ornaments.
 Many families keep their trees up through Epiphany on January 6th.

 Le Secrétariat du Père Noël — Santa Claus’ Secretary